How to Adjust to Change in 5 easy steps

 4: Build your life

 Stop worrying about what’s not working or struggling to put back what’s lost.
 Instead, focus on doing things that create a sense of purpose and enjoyment.
-Activities like making things and learning new skills not only divert us, they also help to build self-esteem.
+Activities like making things and learning new skills not only divert us while we adjust to change.
+They also help to build self-esteem.
 Whether it is yoga or the saxophone, being involved in a class or personal project can help rebuild enthusiasm for life.
 Go for it.

 5: Take it seriously

 Believe me, change is serious.
 As the experts say life change is all about opportunity for growth.
-Numbing it with unhealthy habits or dumbing it by denying yourself the time to you need won’t avoid it in the long run, it’ll just make the process longer or paper over the cracks.
+In the long run, you won’t avoid change by numbing it with unhealthy habits or dumbing it by denying yourself the time to you need to adjust. it’ll just make the process longer or paper over the cracks.
 Embrace the ‘new normal’ and see the need for change as a chance to put your life on a more solid footing.

 “All changes, even the most longed for, have their melancholy; for what we leave behind us is a part of ourselves; we must die to one life before we can enter another.”